Cars towing trailers or caravans

 Drivers before 19 January 2013 – Category B+E

 If you passed a category B+E test before 19 January 2013 (within the UK) you will retain your existing entitlement where the trailer you tow may be heavier than 3,500kg MAM providing construction and use regulations are not infringed.

 Existing caravanning general guidelines recommend that the laden weight of the caravan does not exceed 85 per cent of the unladen weight of the car.
 Although this is not a requirement by law, this recommendation is designed to help improve stability when towing a caravan.

 Caravans of a greater weight can be towed provided you hold the right licence category.
 However, vehicle manufacturers normally recommend a maximum weight of trailer proper to their vehicle based on construction and use requirements.
 Details can usually be found in the vehicle's handbook or obtained from car dealership.

 Construction and use

 This information relates to driver licensing matters only.
-If you are in doubt about how much your vehicle can legally tow, or the types of trailers it may tow, for details on the construction and use requirements about weights and dimensions for vehicles and trailers, please contact:Driver & Vehicle Agency (DVA)
+If you are in doubt about how much your vehicle can legally tow, or the types of trailers it may tow you can contact Driver & Vehicle Agency.
+For details on the construction and use requirements about weights and dimensions for vehicles and trailers, contact:Driver & Vehicle Agency (DVA)